We are “devolving” into lackadaisical proofreaders.

 - Read your email out loud.
 Even middle school students are taught this strategy.
 It’s an easy way to catch your mistakes, i.e., typos, and tone down or polish your language.

-– Organize your thoughts.
+- Organize your thoughts.
 Does your argument unfold intelligently?
 Is your word choice persuasive?
-Do you use a topic sentence, if you are drafting several paragraphs, with evidence to support it?
+If you are drafting several paragraphs, do you use a topic sentence for each one and include evidence to support it?

-– Elaborate.
-Have you explained your position fully to the point where the reader has no lingering questions?
+- Elaborate.
+Have you explained your position fully?
+Or will the reader have lingering questions?

-– Proof for mechanics.
-Mechanics include capitalization, punctuation, grammar, or syntax – the order of the words in your sentence.
+- Proof for mechanics.
+Check your capitalization, punctuation, grammar, and syntax (the order of the words in your sentence).
 For gosh sakes, get yourself a grammar book if you don’t have one already, and keep it at your elbow.
 Writing crisp emails makes you shine.
 Lean on the latest edition of Strunk & White or the AP Stylebook for support.
 Either will do.

 Strain Your Brain: Conclude with a Powerful Thought